 The British Horse Society (BHS) is joining forces with the University of Nottingham to launch their first colic awareness week.

-As part of their “REACT now to beat colic” campaign, the society and university are running the event from 1 to 7 April to help raise awareness of the importance of being able to recognise subtle, early signs of colic.
+As part of their “REACT now to beat colic” campaign, the society and university are running the event from 1 to 7 April to help raise awareness of the importance of being able to recognise subtle, early signs of colic in horses.

 The REACT campaign was launched in 2016 after the university found 90% of owners did not feel comfortable in spotting early signs of colic.